animanamit/animanamit/README.md

 ### Hi there 👋

+My name is Animan, I'm a front end developer looking for a new role in Singapore.

+In 2022 I'm working on..
+ - Bettering my React skills by building projects using popular libraries that are used by companies in production
+ - Learning Typescript by using it in place of Javascript as much as possible
+ - Building my full stack skills by trying to create backends for my frontend-heavy projects.

 <!--
 **animanamit/animanamit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.